carepollo/carepollo/README.md

 ## Support 🍲
-If you like my work and want to support me this is my [wallet address](image.png).
+If you like my work and want to support me, this is my [wallet address](image.png).